 You can travel by the Coasthopper bus to explore the local area which offers a wealth of sight-seeing options.
 Close by, you’ll find Amazona Zoo with over 200 tropical species and play areas that are sure to delight your little monkeys.
 For a more sophisticated and sedate crowd the National Trust run Felbrigg Hall, Garden and Park – a stunning country estate with endless parklands and the obligatory tearoom – is well worth a visit.

-Don’t risk getting crabby; make your trip to Cromer something to be cherished by booking your holiday cottage with us.
+Don’t risk getting crabby; make your trip to the area something to be cherished by booking your Cromer holiday cottage with us.